rakshadharanika/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:

-1.The project creator deploys a crowdfunding smart contract with a funding goal and deadline.
+1.The project creator deploys a smart contract, setting a funding goal and deadline.

+2.The contract initializes variables to track contributions and campaign status.

-2.Contributors send ETH to the contract before the deadline, and their contributions are recorded.
+3.Contributors send ETH to the contract before the deadline.

+4.Each contribution is recorded along with the contributor’s address.

-3.The contract tracks the total amount raised during the campaign.
+5.The contract keeps track of the total amount raised.

-4.If the goal is met before the deadline, the creator can withdraw the funds.
+6.If the funding goal is reached before the deadline, the campaign is marked successful.

+7.After a successful campaign, the creator can withdraw the funds.

-5.If the goal is not met, contributors can claim refunds after the deadline.
+8.If the goal is not met by the deadline, contributors can claim refunds.
 ## Program:
 ```py
 // SPDX-License-Identifier: MIT